truenas/middleware/docs/userguide/index.rst

 +---------------------------+----------------+-------------------------------------------------------------------------------------------------------+

-**NOTE:** for USB devices, the easiest way to determine the correct device name is to check the box “Show console messages” in System → Settings
+.. note:: for USB devices, the easiest way to determine the correct device name is to check the box “Show console messages” in System → Settings
    → Advanced.
 Plug in the USB device and the console messages will give the name of the */dev/ugenX.X* device; where the X's are the numbers that show on the console.

 `upsc(8) <http://www.networkupstools.org/docs/man/upsc.html>`_
 can be used to get status variables from the UPS daemon such as the current charge and input voltage.
 It can be run from Shell using the following syntax.
 The